VerticalLongboard/xplane-vhf-helper/README.md

 (All dependencies are bundled with each release)

 ## Developer Notes
-You want to integrate VHF Helper into other plugins or write FlyWithLua plugins?
-Have a look at the [Developer Notes](DEVELOPER.md)!
+You want to integrate VHF Helper into other plugins?
+See [VHF Helper Public Interface](PUBLIC-INTERFACE.md).
+Looking for a good starting point to write your own FlyWithLua plugins?
+Have a look at the [A320 NORMAL CHECKLIST](https://github.com/VerticalLongboard/xplane-a320-checklist/blob/main/DEVELOPMENT_ENVIRONMENT.md)!